nluciw/pricing_basket_options/README.md

 ## Code info

+This code was written in Python 3.9.
+Requisite libraries can be installed with *pip install -r requirements.txt*.

 The code is built on a two workhorse classes, *BasketOption* and *SimulateBasketPrices*.

 *BasketOption* allows definition of parameters such as asset prices, weights, strike, etc and allows option pricing with Levy, Black-Scholes, Monte Carlo, or a neural network model.
 The Levy pricing method has an associated unit test called *pricing_unittest.py*.